Resonate-Protocol/audio-sdk-js/README.md

-# Improv Audio Player Example
+# Resonate Audio Player Example

 A simple example of an audio player implementation using WebSockets.